Shomron Regional Council: Tourism

 The local government and residents of Shomron opened the region to local and international tourism.
 Boutique wineries, organic farms, historical and biblical sites have developed into tourism attractions.
 The Jewish Shepherd at Kfar Tapuach, the Barkan Industrial park and hiking tails in the scenic natural reserve at attracting tourists from around the world.
-Israel's Minister of Tourism Yariv Lavin was quoted saying: "I strongly believe in the tourism potential of Samaria.
+Israel's Minister of Tourism Yariv Levin was quoted saying: "I strongly believe in the tourism potential of Samaria.
 I can tell you from personal experience that I visited Samaria many times, and it might very well be the most beautiful region in Israel".

 Sister City

 On September 12, 2016, the Town of Hempstead in New York signed a Declaration of Cooperation with the Shomron Regional Council in the Israeli-occupied West Bank, as part of an effort to counter the BDS movement.
 Council Chairman Yossi Dagan, Town Supervisor Anthony Santino, Councilmen Bruce Blakeman, Anthony D'Esposito, and Edward Ambrosino signed the document.